thejoycekung/joyce.fyi/content/posts/books-2020.md

 # To 2021

 To be honest, my 2021 book goals are incredibly nebulous at the moment.
 Can I stop reading white men?
 I would love to read more Indigenous authors.
-More diasporic Chinese authors.
+More diasporic Asian authors.
 More poetry - more of my friends' poetry.
 Dare I say it - more non-fiction?
 (I read 2 good non-fiction books and I think I'm prepared to read more, hah.)

 A part of me wants to return to my old ways of annotating books as I read (borrowed, DRM e-books make this hard), but I am reluctant to *own* books until I have a space where I feel is home.
 (The physicality of book ownership feels like a large responsibility.)